 In 1988, while walking the beach, Frank Davis spotted this charming piece of property and judged it to have much potential as a Bed & Breakfast.
 Work began, and in only a few months, Frank and other family members had turned that beautiful 4,000 square foot home into a B&B. Named after Frank’s father, the Harrington House opened on February 1, 1989.
 The Davis family looked forward to greeting many smiling guests with great anticipation of the comforts of the Bed & Breakfast experience.

-For over 28 years, Harrington House Beachfront Bed & Breakfast has welcomed guests from all over the United States along with many international travelers.
+For over 30 years, Harrington House Beachfront Bed & Breakfast has welcomed guests from all over the United States along with many international travelers.
 “Come as a guest, leave as friend” is a sign gracing the walkway entering our main door.
-We hope that this holds true for you.
-We also hope that your experience here exceeds your expectation.
-Comfort, casualness, beach browsing, relaxing and just enjoying the Bed & Breakfast atmosphere is what we hope for you.
-Come, be our guest and friend.
+We hope that this held true for you.
+We also hope that your experience exceeded your expectation.